LokmanAa/LokmanAa/README.md

-I’m Lokman
+I’m Lokman,

-Freelance Data Scientist specialized in Banking/Insurance industry.
+Data Scientist specialized in Banking industry.

-Fell free to connect with me!
+Feel free to connect with me!